Update-Free On-Policy Steering via Verifiers: Policy steering with evaluation rollouts

 \section{Policy steering with evaluation rollouts}

-While diffusion policies have shown great promise and impressive results, they continue to be data hungry~\cite{black2024pi_0}.
-Further, as mentioned, when these policies are evaluated, large amounts of \textit{on-policy data} is generated, yet this additional, low cost source of data is underutilized, especially in real robotics settings, despite containing information on the policies specific \textit{failure} modes.
-Traditional BC pipelines cannot utilize this data.
-However, \algoname~can utilize this on-policy data containing both successes and failures.
+When BC policies are evaluated, large amounts of \textit{on-policy data} is generated.
+However, this low-cost data is often underutilized, especially in real robotics settings, despite containing information on the policies' specific \textit{failure} modes.
+Therefore, \algoname~uses this on-policy data containing both successes and failures by following a general four-step framework:

-Our method follows a general four-step framework: \begin{enumerate} \item Train an initial policy $\pi_0(\mathbf{a}|\mathbf{s})$ with behavior cloning to imitate demonstrations of a target task. \item Collect successful and failed trajectories through policy evaluation. \item Train an additional verifier model $C(\mathbf{s},\mathbf{a}, t)$ that predicts a score, e.g., the success probability of the action, for a given state-action pair at each step of the trajectory. \item Finally, use the verifier prediction to \emph{steer} the policy's action prediction towards a sample with higher score. \end{enumerate}

-This approach combines the strengths of classifier or Q-guided methods like V-GPS--avoiding compute-intensive updates to the policy--with the advantages of online RL approaches--self-improvement instead of relying on data gathered by other policies.

-From an RL perspective, this framework can be interpreted as one iteration of a policy improvement scheme~\cite{sutton1998rl}.
-However, in the online, on-policy case with binary rewards, which is the setting we focus on, Q-learning simplifies to success prediction, so we do not require the full overhead of RL to obtain or justify our choice of verifier functions.
+This approach combines the strengths of verifier-guided methods like V-GPS (avoiding expensive updates to the policy) with the advantages of reinforcement learning approaches (self-improvement from on-policy data).
+This framework can also be interpreted as one step of policy iteration~\cite{sutton1998rl}.
+However, when using online, on-policy data with binary rewards, Q-learning simplifies to success prediction, so common issues in RL such as overestimation do not arise.